OF THE BOARD OF TRUSTEES

 II.1.
 Composition and Appointment of the Board

-The Board shall consist of five (5) members appointed from the state at large.
+The Board shall consist of seven (7) members appointed from the state at large.
 The Governor, by and with the advice and consent of the Senate, shall appoint the members of the Board.

 II.2.
 Term of Office

-The term of office for each member shall commence on January 15 and shall end on January 14 of the fifth year following the year in which the regular term commenced, or until such time as a replacement is named.
+The term of office for each member shall commence on January 15 and shall end on January 14 of the seventh (7th) year following the year in which the regular term commenced, or until such time as a replacement is named unless a shorter term is prescribed by law.
 The terms of the members of the Board are arranged so that one term expires every year.
 Members may be reappointed by the Governor.

-Any vacancies arising in the membership of the Board for any reason, other than the expiration of the regular terms for which the members were appointed, shall be filled by appointment by the Governor, subject to the approval by a majority of the remaining members of the Board and shall be thereafter effective until the expiration of the regular terms.
+Any vacancies arising in the membership of the Board, for any reason other than the expiration of the regular terms for which the members were appointed, shall be filled by appointment by the Governor, subject to approval by a majority of the remaining members of the Board and shall be thereafter effective until the expiration of the regular terms.

 The Governor shall have the power to remove any member of the Board before the expiration of his or her term and for cause only, after notice and hearing.
 The removal shall become effective only when approved in writing by a majority of the total number of the Board, but the member removed or his or her successor shall have no right to vote on the question of removal.